The UK has not cut its greenhouse gas emissions

 This image is not copyrighted - it can be distributed freely.
 No permission is required.

-The figures for "Goods and services" are the emissions from UK produced goods and services consumed by UK residents.
+UK goods and services: GHG from UK produced goods and services consumed by UK residents.

 Information sourcesData for the first three catagories is from DEFRA - see https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/704607/Consumption_emissions_May18.pdf and https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/704425/UK-Carbon_Footprint_1997_2015.ods.